naomi-lgt/Museek-2023/readme.md

 - Express
 - Cors
 - Dotenv
+- Render

 ## File hierarchy
+The front-end and back-end are deployed separately.
+The front-end is hosted via [Netlify](https://www.netlify.com) whereas the back-end is deployed on [Render](https://render.com).

 ### Front-end
 The root folder files are the front-end files.
 In **index.js**, you are able to see the full front-end code handling the search bar, the API requests and how to display the data.
 I made sure to add some comments in my code so that it is readable and understandable.